MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/simplified-signup/signup-teams-business-subscription.md

 ### Why might I need to verify my domain to create a business email?

 If you choose to use a domain you already own, you can use it for your email address with Microsoft 365.
-As part of the sign up process, we ask you to verify the domain for security purposes and to protect against fraudulent activity.
+As part of the sign-up process, we ask you to verify the domain for security purposes and to protect against fraudulent activity.

 ### How does recurring billing work?